Doctor of Nurse Anesthesia Practice

 Credits 2

 The third in a series of four courses designed to expand upon the knowledge obtained during the Phase I courses.
 Course work builds on theories and principles taught in the Phase I curriculum and prior clinical experience.
 Emphasis is placed on the integration of research findings into evidence based clinical practice.
 Students will prepare a written and oral presentation on a selected clinical topic utilizing current research.
-Topics include advanced airway techniques, trauma, critical care, and obstetric anesthesia and analgesia.
+Topics include advanced airway techniques, critical care, and obstetric anesthesia and analgesia.

-NRAN861: Clinical Practicum
+NRAN862: Clinical Practicum

 Students will engage in supervised clinical practice that involves basic and advanced anesthesia skills.
 Emphasis is given to patient assessment, anesthetic planning and implementation, airway management, and management of patient populations in all risk categories across the age spectrum.
 General, regional, and sedation techniques are included.